yuvallanger/strife-plot/article.md

 8 different genotype frequencies, from which the frequencies of the three functional alleles can be calculated and plotted against time.
 Evaluation of the model outputs
-The simulation results are recorded as 10.000-generation time series of genotype frequencies and spatial patterns of the genotypes.
-With regard to allele frequencies we asked the following
-question: are the genes for cooperation (C) and quorum sensing (S and R) selected for beyond their respective mutation-selection equilibria based on the metabolic selection coefficients sC = (MC 2M0)/MC, sS = (MS 2M0)/MS and sR = (MR 2M0)/MR and the (uniform) mutation rate m ?
-For example, relative frequencies of the cooperating allele above its mutation-selection equilibrium ^qC~m=ðsCzmÞ indicate a net fitness benefit of cooperation and thus positive selection for the C allele. ^qS and ^qR can be calculated the same way.